2kunal6/airflow_tutorial/README.md

   - Data Quality Checks:
     - Data Quality checks are important to ensure that the Airflow jobs are running fine both from a technical pass/fail point of view and from a business point of view.
     - The Data Quality check jobs can be called after the job runs finish.
-    - Data Quality checks can range from simple count checks, to checking non-null values, to complicated ones like checking for outliers etc. which we can analyze using ML algorithms.
+    - Data Quality checks can range from simple count checks, to checking non-null values, to complicated ones like checking for outliers etc. using ML algorithms.